BLP001/Hello-World/README.md

 # Hello-World
-Start learning with GitHub
+Start learning with GitHub.
-This is a test about myself
+This is a test about myself.
-Change e with a
+Change e with a.